NorthStarUAS/Simulator/README.md

 flight test data, and how this matrix can be used to implement a high fidelity non-linear simulation of the measured vehicle.

-## Non-linear???

-If you think for a second about how matrix / vector multiplication works, it is clear that each element of $\mathbf{q_{n+1}}$ is a linear combination of each element of $\mathbf{q_n}$ multipled by a set of precomputed coefficients.
-This aspect of the process is linear.

-I am still saying the resulting simulation is non-linear because the algorithm described here estimates rotational rates and body accelerations across a wide range of conditions at each time step, and those are integrated to compute attitude, velocity, and position.
-Please read on ...
-I appreciate any feed back, corrections, or enlightenment!
-I see the world from my one narrow perspective, and my background is computer science and paper airplanes and I do not have a phd in anything.

 ## States

 It is important to select a set of states that can be measured or estimated from